Santa Clara Valley AVA

-The Santa Clara Valley AVA is an American Viticultural Area located in Santa Clara County, California.
+Santa Clara Valley is an American Viticultural Area (AVA) located mostly in Santa Clara County, California.
 The area served an important role in the early history of California wine and was home to the pioneer winemakers Paul Masson and Charles Lefranc.
-The AVA boundary was defined in 1989.
-It includes the historic winegrowing areas of Santa Clara County which were not already part of the Santa Cruz Mountains AVA as well as the area near Mission San José in Alameda County and a small part of San Benito County.
+It was established on March 27, 1989 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after evaluating the petition proposing a viticultural area in Santa Clara, San Benito, San Mateo and Alameda Counties that extends from lower San Francisco Bay with the cities of San Jose, Santa Clara, Menlo Park, Mountain View and Fremont toward the southern boundary near Gilroy and Morgan Hill, outlining the viticultural area named "Santa Clara Valley."
+It includes the historic winegrowing areas of Santa Clara County not already within the Santa Cruz Mountains viticultural area, plus the area near Mission San José in Alameda County and a small part of San Benito County.
+Santa Clara Valley encompasses the established viticultural areas, Pacheco Pass and San Ysidro District.

-The area served an important role in the early history of California wine and was home to the pioneer winemakers Paul Masson and Charles Lefranc.
-The AVA boundary was defined in 1989.
-The Santa Clara Valley AVA is home to two smaller AVAs, Pacheco Pass AVA and San Ysidro District AVA.